Skip to content

 Lab 4: TinyRV1 Processor

-Lab 4 will give you experience designing, implementing, testing, and prototyping a single-cycle processor microarchitecture and a specialized accelerator.
+Lab 4 will give you experience designing, implementing, testing, and prototyping a single-cycle processor microarchitecture.
 The processor will implement the TinyRV1 instruction set.
 The instruction set manual is located here:

 The lab will continue to leverage concepts from Topic 2: Combinational Logic, Topic 3: Boolean Algebra, Topic 4: Combinational Building Blocks, Topic 6: Sequential Logic, Topic 7: Finite-State Machines, and Topic 8: Sequential Building Blocks.
 The lab will also leverage concepts from Topic 9: Instruction Set Architecture and Topic 10: Single-Cycle Processors The lab will continue to provide opportunities to leverage the three key abstraction principles: modularity, hierarchy, and regularity.